TfC services are based on the experience of working in and with the public sector since 1973.

 Our services are enhanced by the work which we undertake for purchasers which includes:

-- Training for Commissioners which can be face to face, online, or blended - all CPD certified;
+- Training for Commissioners which can be face to face, online, or blended;

 - Procurement management – management of a complete tendering procedure;